Miosis18/shmake/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Download the file and add it to a file in your distro, you can either move this file to your bin folder or make a new folder and add that to your path.
+Download the file and add it to a folder in your distro, you can either move this file to your bin folder or make a new folder and add that to your path.

 ### Guide